Point forecasting and forecast evaluation with generalized Huber loss: Mixture representations and Murphy diagrams

 Recall from Section~\ref{ss:bayes} that point forecasts from two competing forecast systems $\rA$ and $\rB$ can be ranked by calculating their mean scores $\bar{S}_n^\rA$ and $\bar{S}_n^\rB$ over a finite number $n$ of forecast cases for some scoring function $S$.
 If the forecast cases are independent, a statistical test for equal predictive performance can be based on the statistic $t_n$, where

 for forecasts $\{x_i^\rA\}$ and $\{x_i^\rB\}$ and corresponding realizations $\{y_i\}$.
-Corresponding $p$-values are computed and if the null hypothesis is rejected then $\rA$ is preferred if $t_n<0$ and $\rB$ is preferred otherwise \cite[Section~3.3]{gneiting2014probabilistic}.
+Subject to traditional regularity conditions, the statistic $t_n$ is standard normal under the null hypothesis of vanishing expected score differentials.
+Corresponding $p$-values are computed and if the null hypothesis is rejected then $\rA$ is preferred if $t_n<0$ and $\rB$ is preferred otherwise \citep{diebold1995comparing, gneiting2014probabilistic}.
 Unfortunately, forecast rankings and the results of hypothesis tests can depend on the choice of consistent scoring function \cite[pp.~506, 515--516]{ehm2016quantiles}, as we now illustrate.

-\begin{example} Two forecast systems, BoM and OCF, produce point forecasts for the daily maximum temperature at Sydney Observatory Hill.
-The OCF system generates forecasts from a blend of bias-corrected numerical weather prediction forecasts.
-The BoM forecast is issued by meteorologists who have access to various information sources, including OCF.
+\begin{example} Two forecast systems, OCF and MAN, of the Australian BoM produce point forecasts for the daily maximum temperature at Sydney Observatory Hill.
+The OCF system is fully automated and generates forecasts from a blend of bias-corrected numerical weather prediction forecasts.
+The MAN forecast is the official forecast of the BoM and is manually issued by meteorologists who have access to various information sources, including OCF.
 We consider forecasts for the period July 2018 to June 2020 with a lead time of one day.
-See Figure~\ref{fig:murphy} for a sample time series of BoM and OCF forecasts with observations.
+See Figure~\ref{fig:murphy} for a sample time series of MAN and OCF forecasts with observations.

 Suppose that these forecasts are targeting the Huber mean $\Hu^{1/2}_3$, and make the simplifying assumption that successive forecast cases are independent.
-If the consistent scoring function $S(x,y)=2\,h^{1/2}_{3,3}(x-y)$ is used, then the mean score for BoM is lower than the mean score for OCF, and with a $p$-value of $6.52\times10^{-4}$ the null hypothesis of equal predictive performance is rejected at the 5\% significance level in favor of BoM forecasts.
-However, if the consistent scoring function $S_{2;3}$ defined by Equation (\ref{eq:exp scoring fns}) is used, then OCF has the lower mean score, albeit with a $p$-value of $0.333$ that upholds the null hypothesis. \end{example}
+If the consistent scoring function $S(x,y)=2\,h^{1/2}_{3,3}(x-y)$ is used, then the mean score for MAN is lower than the mean score for OCF, and with a $p$-value of $6.52\times10^{-4}$ the null hypothesis of equal predictive performance is rejected at the 5\% significance level in favor of MAN forecasts.
+However, if the consistent scoring function $S_{2;3}$ defined by Equation (\ref{eq:exp scoring fns}) is used, then OCF has the lower mean score, albeit with a $p$-value of $0.333$ that does not lead to rejection of the null hypothesis. \end{example}